DeepDetect: Learning All-in-One Dense Keypoints: Introduction

-\textbf{Key Contributions:} Our contributions are highlighted below: \begin{itemize} \item We present \textbf{DeepDetect}, an \textbf{intelligent}, \textbf{adaptable}, \textbf{all-in-one}, and \textbf{dense} keypoint detector that uses deep learning to learn the strengths of 7 strong keypoint detectors (SIFT, ORB, BRISK, FAST, AGAST, Harris Corner Detector, and Shi-Tomasi Corners) and 2 well-known edge detectors (Canny and Sobel).
-It provides highly dense and semantically meaningful keypoints, demonstrating robustness to poor visibility and brightness, low contrast, and complex scenes, without requiring manual tuning (as in classical detectors). \item We propose a multi-detector, multi-edge fusion pipeline that generates diverse and rich keypoint supervision masks, which serve as labels for training DeepDetect. \item We use a lightweight and efficient model: \enquote{ESPNet}, to ensure that DeepDetect has a small memory footprint: \textbf{~1.82 MB}, making it well-suited for deployment on edge devices such as mobile phones. \item We demonstrate that DeepDetect outperforms traditional keypoint detectors both qualitatively and quantitatively by significant margins.
-On the Oxford dataset \cite{ref_30}, DeepDetect achieves the highest performance, with an average repeatability of \textbf{0.9582}, average keypoint density of \textbf{0.5143}, and \textbf{59,003} correct matches, outperforming the traditional detectors even with their extremely low thresholds. \item The code of DeepDetect is available at the following link: \href{https://github.com/saktx/DeepDetect}{\textbf{https://github.com/saktx/DeepDetect}} \end{itemize}
+\textbf{Key Contributions:} Our contributions are highlighted below: \begin{itemize} \item We present \textbf{DeepDetect}, an \textbf{intelligent}, \textbf{adaptable}, \textbf{all-in-one}, and \textbf{dense} keypoint detection approach that uses deep learning to learn the strengths of 7 strong keypoint detectors (SIFT, ORB, BRISK, FAST, AGAST, Harris Corner Detector, and Shi-Tomasi Corners) and 2 well-known edge detectors (Canny and Sobel).
+It provides highly dense and semantically meaningful keypoints, demonstrating robustness to poor visibility and brightness, low contrast, and complex scenes, without requiring manual tuning (as in classical detectors). \item We name this novel concept of \textbf{keypoint-edge fusion} as \textbf{DeepDetect}, that generates rich and diverse supervision masks, which later on serve as labels for training. \item We use a lightweight, efficient model: \enquote{ESPNet}, to ensure that DeepDetect has a small memory footprint: \textbf{~1.82 MB} and \textbf{~0.41 M parameters}, making it well-suited for deployment on edge devices such as mobile phones. \item We demonstrate that DeepDetect outperforms other detectors both qualitatively and quantitatively by significant margins.
+DeepDetect provides highest performance across three different datasets, with an average repeatability of \textbf{0.9582} (Oxford), average keypoint density of \textbf{0.5143} (Oxford), \textbf{338,118} number of correct matches (HPatches), and as high as \textbf{842,045} voxels in 3D reconstruction (Middlebury), outperforming the classical detectors even when extremely low thresholds are used. \item The code of DeepDetect is available at the following link: \href{https://github.com/saktx/DeepDetect}{\textbf{https://github.com/saktx/DeepDetect}} \end{itemize}